gabrieldernbach/reasoning_in_context/readme.md

 * Comparing the predictions with actual outcomes (Y) and updating the model accordingly.

 Over time, the model should improve in its ability to generalise from observational data to predict system behaviour under unseen interventions.

-## Role of mixing and visualisation

-Before the data is fed into the model, the variables in the observed data are shuffled.
-This ensures that the model cannot rely on positional biases and instead must learn the underlying relationships between the variables.
-The unshuff array is provided not to the model but to the user, allowing the user to restore the variables to their original causal order for visualisation purposes.
-The model remains unaware of the original ordering throughout training.

 ## Hypothesis testing